UW-Parkside Strategic Framework

 Bold Goal: Increase Graduates by 50 percent

 The most powerful promise of the UW-Parkside 2025 Strategic Framework is a commitment to producing a significantly greater number of highly valued graduates.
+As those historically underserved by higher education continue to make up a larger part of the Southeastern Wisconsin region, achieving this goal requires much higher graduation rates especially among African American and Hispanic students.

 The knowledge, skills, and commitment of our faculty and staff to recruit, advise, teach, engage, support, and ultimately graduate students, forms the process we use to supply our region with citizens to move the economy and quality of life forward.